 The Abbey Theatre and the Irish State

 From the foundation of the modern Irish State, the Abbey Theatre enjoyed a position of privilege.
 As the self-proclaimed Irish National Theatre, the Abbey was an important cultural signifier of continuity between the ambitions of the Revival and the establishment of the Irish Free State.
 The value of the theatre – as perceived by the successive Provisional Government, Cumann na nGaedheal, and Fianna Fáil governments – permitted an extraordinary degree of freedom in the theatre’s programme.
-Despite a growing conservatism that saw the institution of the Censorship of Films 1923) and the Censorship of Publications (1929), there was never legislative censorship of the theatre.
+Despite a growing conservatism that saw the institution of the Censorship of Films (1923) and the Censorship of Publications (1929), there was never legislative censorship of the theatre.
 That is not to say that the state did not attempt to control the theatre’s programme, or that censorship did not occur.
-The Abbey was tethered to the state by a subsidy, on which the survival of depended; yet, the theatre’s directors used the ostensible freedom of the theatre in Ireland as a point of difference in order to defy attempts at government interference. , the directors compromised the theatre’s programme, censoring plays that they believed were of sound artistic merit in order to ensure good relations with the state.
+The Abbey was tethered to the state by a subsidy, on which the theatre’s survival of depended; yet, the theatre’s directors used the ostensible freedom of the theatre in Ireland as a point of difference in order to defy attempts at government interference.
+Privately, the directors compromised the theatre’s programme, censoring plays that they believed were of sound artistic merit in order to ensure good relations with the state.
 Throughout the 1920s and 1930s, the theatre’s politics, represented in its programme and in the actions and statements of the directors, were in constant flux.